Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android/index.md

 This is the official documentation for the Amplitude Analytics Android SDK.

-!!!deprecated "Legacy SDK"
+!!!deprecated "Maintenance SDK"
-    This is a legacy SDK and will only receive bug fixes until deprecation.
+    This is a maintenance SDK and will only receive bug fixes until deprecation.
 Upgrade to the [Android Kotlin SDK](../android-kotlin) which supports plugins, SDK integrations, and more.

-!!!info "Android SDK Resources (Legacy)"
+!!!info "Android SDK Resources (Maintenance)"
     [:material-github: GitHub](https://github.com/amplitude/Amplitude-Android) · [:material-code-tags-check: Releases](https://github.com/amplitude/Amplitude-Android/releases) · [:material-book: API Reference](https://amplitude.github.io/Amplitude-Android)

 --8<-- "includes/ampli-vs-amplitude.md"